-- a for international bonds and the Australian component of the AMP Capital NZ Property Fund to eliminate all foreign currency risk; - b for global equities, the hedging policy recognises that it is beneficial from a long term investment viewpoint to have some exposure to foreign currency, but that members should not have a full exposure to currency movements.
+- a for international bonds and the Australian component of the Harbour Real Estate Investment Fund is to eliminate all foreign currency risk; - b for global equities, the hedging policy recognises that it is beneficial from a long term investment viewpoint to have some exposure to foreign currency, but that members should not have a full exposure to currency movements.

-The hedging is carried out by the fund managers within the underlying funds.
+The hedging is carried out by the fund managers.
 The fund managers are responsible for ensuring that the hedging ratio is at the stated level, within tolerances, and will report to the Trustee if there have been any breaches.